sobolevsv/varnish-test/README.md

 # Varnish Cache performance issue

-This repository demonstrates a Varnish performance issue desctibed in https://github.com/varnishcache/varnish-cache/pull/4236
+This repository demonstrates a Varnish performance issue described in https://github.com/varnishcache/varnish-cache/pull/4236

 Start Varnish and Nginx as a backend
 ```bash